-This week, Bruce, Michael, and Dale talk about Ukraine, the Bundy case in Nevada, and the increasing arbitrariness of the Federal government.
+This week, Michael, and Dale talk about the week’s events.

 The podcast can be found on Stitcher here.
 Please remember the feed may take a couple of hours to update after this is first posted.

 As a reminder, if you are an iTunes user, don’t forget to subscribe to the QandO podcast, Observations, through iTunes.
 For those of you who don’t have iTunes, you can subscribe at Stitcher.
 And, of course, for you newsreader subscriber types, our podcast RSS Feed is here.

 Before this slips into the abyss of news ignored by the establishment media – One of the things we’ve talked about persistently in the past is the integrity of the voting system.
 If there is no integrity, if people believe the vote is manipulated or doesn’t reflect the true will of the people, they’re likely to not participate and certainly won’t trust any results from such a system.

 We’ve talked about voter I.D. and how easy it is to get and how the left’s arguments amount to “much ado about nothing” when they try to claim it is an onerous requirement that disenfranchises the poor and minorities.
 Nonsense.